-My Day to day job is tending the customer support chat of DSMtool, and editing this Magazine.
+My Day to day job is tending the customer support chat of DSMtool, and editing this dropshipping blog.
 I was recruited by DSM after about one year of using the platform myself, and right now I am both a user with a successful store on eBay and an employee as well.

-In an average selling day, the raw income of the store is over one thousand dollars.
+On an average selling day, the raw income of the store is over one thousand dollars.

 The Auto Bulk Lister

-I like to divide products into lists up to 2-3 bulks and set a time space for each item.
+I like to divide products into lists up to 2-3 bulks and set a time-space for each item.
 This will make products appear as if it was listed random and my shop is constantly working.

 I also spend time improving the titles before actually placing them on my shelves.